Alex-II/Alex-II.github.io/FirstImpressionsInGoLang_ErrorHandling.md

 Essentially, and without much explanation as far as I can read, they view Exceptions as encouraging errors to be ignored or handled too late, which I've seen happen in Go anyway.
 They also accuse exceptions of creating convoluted program flows, which I so far think is more a consequence of poor program design in general, not of Exceptions themselves.

-I don't feel that handling errors using Go's mechanism, which emualtes Exceptions anyways, has created less convoluted flows.
+I don't feel that handling errors using Go's mechanism, which emulates Exceptions anyways, has created less convoluted flows.

 #### Go's View on Errors in Computer Programs
 Still from the [keynote adaptation from 2012](https://talks.golang.org/2012/splash.article#TOC_16.):